boogunote/bn4/README.md

 BooguNote-Web
 =============

-An Html version of BooguNote
+An HTML Implementation of BooguNote